riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-04-Defensive-Moves.markdown

 A super-simplified narrative of the fate that has consumed many open-source vendors before Redis would go something like this:

-- A vendor is running a classic Red Hat-style dual-track strategy, with an open-source "community" release and a paid add-on project; the payment is typically justified by some combination of added enterprise functionality and official support contracts.
+- A vendor is running a classic Red Hat-style dual-track strategy, with an open-source "community" release and a closed-source commercial product.
+The value proposition for the latter is typically based on some combination of added enterprise functionality and official support contracts.
 - The open-source project is picked up by the cloud hyperscalers, who host it themselves, and contribute nothing back to the vendor acting as commercial shepherd of the project.
 - The vendor's business quickly goes from being promising (*look at all this community growth that can be monetised!*) to extremely challenging (*why would anyone deal with a subscale vendor when they can get the same experience in a couple of clicks from their current cloud vendor?*).
 - Investors flee and the vendor goes into a death spiral, stabilising (in the best case) as a niche player in a community dominated by the hyperscalers.

 The first push back against this state of affairs was arguably when MongoDB changed its license back in 2018, essentially as a defense against encroachment by the cloud hyperscalers.
-The new license that MongoDB came up with was the SSPL, which is essentially the [GNU Affero General Public License (AGPL)](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License) with a single added clause.
+The new license that MongoDB came up with was the SSPL, which is basically the [GNU Affero General Public License (AGPL)](https://en.wikipedia.org/wiki/GNU_Affero_General_Public_License) with a single added clause.
 That addition was designed to act as a poison pill and prevent the hyperscalers from pulling their usual moves on MongoDB.

 The SSPL’s extension to the AGPL is sometimes characterised as requiring would-be service providers to acquire a license from MongoDB (the company) in order to offer MongoDB (the software) as a service.
 As written, it actually requires any entity hosting the software covered by the license as a managed service to also release under the SSPL any subsidiary software used to operate that service: